-Resource Description

-POST Adds a file to the list of pending tasks to be processed and analyzed.

-/tasks/create/file

-POST Adds an URL to the list of pending tasks to be processed and analyzed.

-/tasks/create/url

-POST Adds one or more files and/or files embedded in archives to the list of pending tasks.

-/tasks/create/submit

-GET /tasks/list Returns the list of tasks stored in the internal Cuckoo database.
-You can optionally specify a

-limit of entries to return.

-GET Returns the details on the task assigned to the specified ID.

-/tasks/view

-GET Reschedule a task assigned to the specified ID.

-/tasks/reschedule

-GET Removes the given task from the database and deletes the results.

-/tasks/delete

-GET Returns the report generated out of the analysis of the task associated with the specified ID.
-You

-/tasks/report can optionally specify which report format to return, if none is specified the JSON report will be

-returned.

-GET Retrieves one or all screenshots associated with a given analysis task ID.

-/tasks/screenshots

-GET Re-run reporting for task associated with a given analysis task ID.

-/tasks/rereport

-GET Reboot a given analysis task ID.

-/tasks/reboot

-GET Returns a list of memory dump files associated with a given analysis task ID.

-/memory/list

-GET Retrieves one memory dump file associated with a given analysis task ID.

-/memory/get

-GET /files/view Search the analyzed binaries by MD5 hash, SHA256 hash or internal ID (referenced by the

-(0) tasks details).

-GET /files/get Returns the content of the binary with the specified SHA256 hash.
+Resource Description POST Adds a file to the list of pending tasks to be processed and analyzed. /tasks/create/file POST Adds an URL to the list of pending tasks to be processed and analyzed. /tasks/create/url POST Adds one or more files and/or files embedded in archives to the list of pending tasks. /tasks/create/sub mit GET /tasks/list Returns the list of tasks stored in the internal Cuckoo database.
+You can optionally specify a limit of entries to return.
+GET Returns the details on the task assigned to the specified ID. /tasks/view GET Reschedule a task assigned to the specified ID. /tasks/reschedule GET Removes the given task from the database and deletes the results. /tasks/delete GET Returns the report generated out of the analysis of the task associated with the specified ID.
+You /tasks/report can optionally specify which report format to return, if none is specified the JSON report will be returned.
+GET Retrieves one or all screenshots associated with a given analysis task ID. /tasks/screenshot GET Re-run reporting for task associated with a given analysis task ID. /tasks/rereport Debast a since an duris tool ID GE I Rebool a given analysis task ID. /lasks/rebool Poturne a list of momenty dump files associated with a given analysis teals ID GE I Returns a list of memory dump mes associated with a given analysis task ID.
+CET Petrieves one memory dump file associated with a given analysis task ID /memory/get Kenteves one memory dump me associated with a given analysis task ID.
+GET /files/view Search the analyzed binaries by MD5 hash SHA256 hash or internal ID (referenced by the Oll i Jues view tasks details) GET /files/get Returns the content of the binary with the specified SHA256 hash.
 GET /pcap/get Returns the content of the PCAP associated with the given task.

-GET Returns the list of analysis machines available to Cuckoo.

-/machines/list

-GET /ma- Returns details on the analysis machine associated with the specified name.
+GET Returns the list of analysis machines available to Cuckoo. /machines/list GET /ma- Returns details on the analysis machine associated with the specified name. chines/view GET Returns the basic cuckoo status, including version and tasks overview. /cuckoo/status GET Returns VPN status. /vpn/status GET /exit Shuts down the API server.

-chines/view December 1 and 1 a

-GET Returns the basic cuckoo status, including version and tasks overview.

-/cuckoo/status D. A. W. VIDN 444

-GET Returns VPN status.

-/vpn/status

-GET /exit Shuts down the API server.